Jump to section

 For the husband who wants to impress brunch guests

-A super-powerful handheld frother that delivers a café-quality consistency, for better espresso (or hot chocolate or tea) drinks.
+A super-powerful handheld frother that delivers a café-quality consistency for better espresso (or hot chocolate or tea) drinks.

 For the husband who likes to hit the trails

 These socks are a favorite of many Strategist staffers, and they’re durable enough to withstand multiple seasons of hiking or just wearing out and about.
-The merino will keep his feet warm, even when wet, and the cushioning makes the socks extra comfy.
+The merino wool will keep his feet warm, even when wet, and the cushioning makes the socks extra comfy.

 For the husband who always loses his wallet

-He’ll probably be less likely to do so if it’s hooked onto something he never forgets, like his phone — and MOFT’s faux-leather wallet attaches to the iPhone magnetically.
+He’ll probably be less likely to do so if it’s hooked onto something he never forgets, like his phone — and MOFT’s faux-leather wallet attaches to an iPhone magnetically.
 It holds up to three cards and folds out to double as a kickstand.

 For the husband whose favorite part of the meal is the bread basket